For editorial queries please contact Emma Patterson at firstname.lastname@example.org

 Máiréad Ní Choileáin is working as a Freelance Researcher, currently living in East Jerusalem.
 She also worked in the North of the West Bank, as a human rights observer with the organisation EAPPI.
 She holds a PhD in politics, focusing on post-conflict transitional justice from Queen’s University Belfast You can contact her at mairead.eappi[at]gmail.com

 Rory O’Connell is a Professor of Human Rights and Constitutional Law, Transitional Justice Institute / Law School, University of Ulster.
 He is author of Legal Theory in the Crucible of Constitutional Justice and a former collaborator on the QUB Project: Budget Analysis and the Advancement of Economic and Social Rights in Northern Ireland.
+Rory is a member of the Executive of CAJ, and sits on the editorial board of NICEM’s magazine Migrant Rights Now.
 You can contact him at email@example.com or http://www.transitionaljustice.ulster.ac.uk/staff_profiles/r.oconnell.html.

 Monica Wilson was Chief Executive of Disability Action.
 Monica was a member of the Economic Rights Working Party on the Northern Ireland Bill of Rights Forum and served on the UK Disability Rights Taskforce.
 She has received an OBE for her services to people with disabilities and ‘RADAR’s Harding Award – an honorary title bestowed on a veteran disability rights campaigner.’
 You can contact her at MonicaWilson@disabilityaction.org